 Education: JD, New England Law Boston; BS, Mount Ida College

 CLS Courses: Contract Drafting, Medical Malpractice, Corporations I and II, Employment Law, Medical Products Liability

 James Dodge taught undergraduates for 7 years before joining the faculty of Concord in 2000.
 He is heavily involved in curriculum revision and content creation for courses at Concord.
-Dodge serves as executive director of the Illinois Legislative Reference Bureau, a nonpartisan agency that drafts legislation for the Illinois state legislature.
+Dodge previously served as executive director of the Illinois Legislative Reference Bureau, a nonpartisan agency that drafts legislation for the Illinois state legislature.
 A former prosecutor and a former assistant attorney general of Illinois, he previously served as deputy chief counsel to the senate president, where he helped write the rules for the impeachment trial of former Illinois Governor Rod Blagojevich and was part of a multi-year project to rewrite and modernize the Illinois Criminal Code and Unified Code of Corrections.
 Dodge is also a commissioner of the National Conference of Commissioners on Uniform State Laws (the Uniform Laws Commission), serving on drafting and study committees for proposed uniform laws, including the Uniform Fiduciary Income and Principal Act (UFIPA).
 His research has been published in a number of law journals and professional publications.

 Education: JD, Southern Illinois University School of Law; BS, University of Illinois